Chaitra-bhat/STM32/README.md

-# STM32
+# SARM
-This repository contains Projects, Basic Low level drivers and application projects using STM32 BOARDS
+This repository contains Projects, Basic Low level drivers and application projects using ARM BOARDS